Niralidave19/BAREMETAL_BOOTLOADER/README.md

 ## Linker script
 1. Define the memory layout for RAM and FLASH memory.
-2. Create different sections of memory, and define where they would be placed (in flash/RAM?)
+2. Create different sections of memory, and define where they would be placed and executed.(in flash/RAM?)
 ### DATA segment
 - Stored in flash ( copied to RAM during startup)
 - Contains initialized globals and statics